Skammi/nextcloudcmd-systemd-service/README.md

 Documents/Readme.md
 Documents/Welcome to Nextcloud Hub.docx
 ```
-When the Top directory Templates and the Documents subdirectries Private and Business are not required, then the excludes file is like this:
+When the Top directory Templates and the Documents sub-directories Private and Business are not required, then the excludes file is like this:
 ```
 # file          ~/.nextcloud/excluded
 Templates
 Documents/Business
 Documents/Private
 ```

 ## Security Note
 As stated in the description, the nextcloud username and password will be in clear text in the output of ```ps -ef```, when the nextcloudcmd program is running.
+That is not a concern in my environment.
 ```
 ps -fu ubuntu
 ```